russellgordon/ics3u-s2-2024-25/content/source-ics3u/s2/All Classes/Thread 3, Day 5.md

 	> [!TIP]
 	>
 	> It is recommended that you use the [[Driver-Navigator Pattern]] to complete today's lesson.
+	>
+	> After completing the lesson, the partner whose computer was not used to write code can obtain code from the other partner by [[Forking a Repository|forking their remote repository]].

 ## Things to do before our next class